-The 90-day waiting period starts on the date the enrollment form is received by the local Accounting or Benefits office and ends 90 consecutive calendar days later.
+The 90-day waiting period starts on the date the completed enrollment form is received at the location specified on the form and ends 90 consecutive calendar days later.

 Newly Eligible Child.
 If you have one or more children enrolled in the Plan, you may add a newly eligible Child at any time.
 See "Effective Date."